holoviz/holoviz/README.rst

 Installation
 ============

-Step 1: Clone the `anacondaviz <https://github.com/ContinuumIO/anacondaviz/blob/master/README.rst>`_ repository
+Step 1: Clone the `pyviz <https://github.com/pyviz/pyviz/blob/master/README.rst>`_ repository
 -----------------------------------------------------------------

 - Any Linux, Mac OS X, or Windows computer with a web browser should work.
 We recommend Chrome, but other browsers should also work.
 - 16GB of RAM is required for some of the examples, but most will run fine in 4GB.
-- Clone this repository, e.g. using ``git clone https://github.com/ContinuumIO/anacondaviz.git``
+- Clone this repository, e.g. using ``git clone https://github.com/pyviz/pyviz.git``
 - Open a terminal window inside your clone of the repository.

 Step 2: Create a conda environment from ``environment.yml``